 The student will have two chances to pass the Comprehensive Examination.

 C. The Ph.D. student will conduct, or continue to conduct, her/his dissertation research and present a prospectus/proposal.
 Officially, this constitutes the Qualifying Examination (as required by the Graduate College).

 D. The Ph.D. candidate will defend her/his dissertation.
 The timing constraints of the Graduate College apply.

-The oral presentation in parts A, B, and D are all open to the public, and will be announced to the faculty and preferably to all graduate students and to the general public.
+The oral presentations in parts A, B, C, and D are all open to the public, and will be announced to the faculty and preferably to all graduate students and to the general public.
 Visitors will be permitted to ask questions at the end of a presentation, then they will be excused before the committee proceeds to ask further questions.

 Any issues not covered on this web site shall be resolved by the departmental Graduate Committee in consultation with the graduate faculty of the Computer Science Department.

 Financial Aid for Graduate Students in Computer Science

 Several teaching and research assistantships are available each semester.

 Stipends for half-time assistantships for graduate students are $12,366 for the academic year (nine months).
 Recipients qualify for in-state tuition rates.

 Some graduate students are employed by other departments on campus as research assistants or as programmers.
 Opportunities arise at various times throughout the year for qualified applicants.
 Some of these jobs carry in-state tuition rates, but most do not.
 Most Ph.D. students who apply for a teaching assistantship receive one, usually in their first semester.